entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 115. Dentary teeth: present (0), absent (1).
 > Clement *et al.* (in review), Character 115.

-> - Character 268 in 'early gnathostome phylogeny dataset'. **The states are inverse.**
+> - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): "Friedman & Coates (2006, char.
-54)47 coded Allenypterus as "?" because of its edentulous condition.
+54) coded *Allenypterus* as "?" because of its edentulous condition.
 We used a separate character to take into account the present or absent of teeth on the mandible."

 > - The coding of *Dianodus* is XX.